Riddhi9570/HackerrankPracticeProblems/README.md

 # Hackerrank Practice Problems

-- This repository contains solutions to [Hackerrank](https://Hackerrank.com) practice problems in SQL, C++, Java or Python.
+- This repository contains solutions to [Hackerrank](https://Hackerrank.com) practice problems in SQL, C++, Java Python and Problem Solving (Data Structures and Algorithms).
 - If you are interested in adding more Hackerrank problem solutions, please feel free to contribute.
 - If you feel this repo is helpful for you, please do star it.
-- If you are a hacktoberfest contributor, claim only one issue at a time from this repository and a maximum of two issues for hacktoberfest contribution.
 - Kindly follow [CODE_OF_CONDUCT.md](https://github.com/Riddhi9570/HackerrankPracticeProblems/blob/main/CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](https://github.com/Riddhi9570/HackerrankPracticeProblems/blob/main/CONTRIBUTING.md) before contributing.
 - Happy Coding 🥳!